nynkelys/arcade-game/Object Oriented Programming.md

         };
     };

-3. Assign to variable to instantiate new object __or__ start with 2. and then add
+Assign to variable to instantiate new object __or__ start with 2. and then add:

     const objName = new FuncName(arg1, arg2);

 To check if objName was created with FuncName: `objName instanceof FuncName`.